 - Guide students in the preparation of mid-term and final presentation to judges

 - Attend end of semester debrief with team

 Mentors are expected to review the ABET criteria and prescribed outcomes posted on the class website.
 Mentors will be asked to complete an assessment form at the end of the semester to assess if the students are meeting or exceeding these ABET outcomes.

 If you are interested in becoming a mentor, please contact Professor of Practice Charles Quagliana at Quagliana@wisc.edu

-Our capstone partnership and capstone design class provide seniors with real-world experience.
+Our Capstone partnerships and design class provide senior engineering students with real-world experience.
 This video shows a project with the UniverCity Alliance with the city of Monona, Wisconsin, which is just one example of the impact our students are making and the experience they receive as part of this course.